David Castillo 1 p.m., April 18

 The Brittle Bones EP was released in September 2011, featuring new drummer Marco Piro (Vinyl Film).
 An Autumn tour was due to hit CA, WA, and OR, with new bassist Ryan White.
 However, in October 2011, the band announced it was going on hiatus.

-Former members Mike Turi, Marco Piro, and latterday bassist Ryan White have a band called Wild Wild Wets.
+Former members Mike Turi, Marco Piro, and latterday bassist Ryan White formed a band called Wild Wild Wets.
+In 2014, drummer Chris Carroll joined the Homeless Sexuals.